p1ass/portfolio/resume_en.md

 - Manage working space for students and organize study session
 - Fixed official website bugs, wrote unit tests for internal API
 - Created development environments using Docker, which made other members develop easily

+**Akatsuki Inc.**
+Server-side Engineer (Internship)
+September 2019

+- Improved large-scale application design for in-game money management service
+- Added the feature that the OSS test generator in Go called aktsk/atgen supports raw binary request body

+**CyberAgent, Inc.**
+Server-side Engineer (Internship)
+August 2019

+- Designed, and improved, and tested the data structure of broadcasting metadata related to sharing from  to increase the viewers from SNS

+**LINE Corporation, Tokyo**
+Server-side Engineer (Internship)
+February 2019 to March 2019

+- Developed API for real time quiz competition where live streamers can communicate with hundreds of audiences interactively
+- Took measures against expected spike access by using Redis instead of MySQL and accomplished no down time

 ## Award